 Law, ML

-Penn Law's Master in Law degree enables students and professionals working and studying in related fields to expand their knowledge of law and legal principles.
-Students enrolled in the program’s specialized curriculum will gain a solid understanding of how the U.S. legal system functions in general as well as specific knowledge of the law in their areas of interest.
+Penn Carey Law's Master in Law (ML) degree enables Penn students and Penn professionals, working and studying in related fields, to expand their knowledge of law and legal principles.
+Students enrolled in the Master in Law's specialized curriculum will gain a solid understanding of the U.S. legal system in general as well as specific knowledge of the law in select areas of interest.

-The ML degree is intended to provide exposure to critical issues in the law; however, it will not permit a student to sit for any state's bar examination or otherwise allow recipients to practice law.
-The American Bar Association regulations do not permit the application of ML classes toward a JD degree.
+The ML degree provides exposure to critical legal issues; however, students will not be eligible to sit for a state bar examination or otherwise allow recipients to practice law.
+The American Bar Association (ABA) regulations do not permit the transfer of ML classes toward a JD degree.

 Curriculum